Quantum transport in an ambipolar InSb nanowire quantum dot device

 The device is then characterized in a perpendicularly applied magnetic field (relative to the substrate).
 As depicted in Fig.~\ref{Fig3}(c), notable shifts in the quantum dot levels of the $n$-type regime are observed.
 When subjected to a weak magnetic field, the evolution of these levels is primarily governed by the Zeeman effect.
 Specifically, quantum levels associated with up (down) spins tend to shift towards lower (higher) energy states.
 The magnitude of the Zeeman shift is determined by the formula $E_{\rm Z}=\frac{1}{2}g^*\mu_B B$, where $g^*$ represents the Lande $g$-factor, $\mu_B$ denotes the Bohr magneton, and $B$ is the strength of the magnetic field.
 In Fig.~\ref{Fig3}(c), we have marked several spins (indicated by black arrows) and subsequently extracted the corresponding $g$-factors.
 These extracted values are notably large and vary depending on the level, aligning with previous findings reported in Ref.~\onlinecite{Nilsson2009}.
 However, as the magnetic field intensity increases, the evolution of these levels becomes more intricate due to the influence of the level interaction.

-Another noteworthy aspect observed in the magnetic field evolution is the emergence of the Kondo effect.
-When the filling number of the quantum dot is odd, Kondo correlations occur and give rise to a conductance enhancement, even within the Coulomb blockade region.
-For example, in Fig.~\ref{Fig3}(c), we have marked several Kondo peaks (using red arrows) at zero magnetic field.
-As the magnetic field increases, these Kondo peaks gradually disappear as the Zeeman effect lifts the spin-degeneracy.
-Nevertheless, it is conceivable that Kondo correlations may re-emerge at higher magnetic fields when spins of differing orbital levels align oppositely.
-This phenomenon is exemplified in Fig.~\ref{Fig3}(d), where four Kondo peaks (indicated by dashed lines) become apparent at finite magnetic fields (at higher $V_{\rm bg}$ values).
-These finite-field Kondo peaks, along with the resonant tunneling peaks and Kondo ridges observed at zero magnetic field, form a distinctive ``honeycomb'' pattern.
+Another observation in the evolution of the magnetic field is the appearance of high-conductance ridges when the filling number of the quantum dot is odd, which aligns with signatures of the Kondo effect~\cite{Goldhaber-Gordon1998, VanderWiel2000, Kretinin2011, Kanai2011}.
+For instance, in Fig.~\ref{Fig3}(c), several high-conductance ridges are highlighted by red arrows at zero magnetic field.
+As the magnetic field increases, these ridges progressively vanish, consistent with the suppression of Kondo correlations due to the lifting of spin degeneracy by the Zeeman effect.
+Similar high-conductance ridges have been observed in other InAs and InSb nanowire quantum dot devices~\cite{Csonka2008, Nilsson2009, Nilsson2010, Pillet2013, Deng2014, Deng2024}.
+Notably, in a comparable InSb quantum dot device reported in Ref.~\onlinecite{Deng2024}, temperature-dependent measurements confirmed that these high-conductance ridges are attributed to the Kondo effect.

+Nevertheless, it is conceivable that Kondo correlations may re-emerge at higher magnetic fields when two different orbital levels with opposite spins align.
+We also observed the re-emergence of the high-conductance ridges in Fig.~\ref{Fig3}(d), where four ridges (indicated by dashed lines) become apparent at finite magnetic fields (at higher $V_{\rm bg}$ values).
+The ridges, along with the resonant tunneling peaks, form a ``honeycomb'' pattern.
+The ridges are highly likely re-emerged Kondo peaks in the magnetic field~\cite{Kanai2011}.

 Now, we turn to the $p$-type regime.
 To further investigate the hole-transport region, we have measured the charge stability diagram and presented it in Fig.~\ref{Fig4}(a), corresponding to the back gate range in Fig.~\ref{Fig2} (b).
 Remarkably, nearly 30 continuous and stable Coulomb diamond structures are achieved without any charge rearrangement or impurity-induced interrupt.
 The small orbital energy difference $\Delta\epsilon$ leads to almost constant diamond sizes (in terms of both the $V_{\rm sd}$-extension and the $V_{\rm bg}$-extension).
 In this regime, the charging energy, $E_c^h$, is approximately 4.5~meV on average, with a lever arm factor of $\alpha_h\sim$0.09.